Albeck-Lab/CellAnalysisND2/README.md

 - minDiam - minimum cell diameter for identification.
 Usu.
 12-20
 - circularity - circularity for cell identification.
 Usu.
 0-1.
 Closer to 1 the more circular
 - c1Background - Background values for the 1st channel.
 This is to get rid of noise in the output.
 - workers - The number of processors you want this job to take.
-More cores the more intensive it is on your computer, but the faster the output will come.
-Most computer have 4 cores.
-Matlab has one core for processing by default.
-This value adds extra workers.
-3 workers = 4 cores.
+Using more processors will make this script run faster.

 #####Sample invoke script: